muurid1/Bike_Sharing/README.md

 • the bikes are checkout out (on average) 6 - 7 minutes

+• bikes trips vary by hour of the day with peak hour at 5 - 6 pm and 7 am

 • the CitiBike ride-sharing services are used as an alternative to public transportation by commuting workers.

 ##### The two additional visualizations that we would be beneficial for the future: